These prefixes are normally used with elements of Greek origin, a- is used before consonants and an- is used before vowels.

 abiogenetically (adverb) (not comparable)

-Relating to a condition of not being involved in or produced by living organisms: On TV, the biologists argued about how impractical it would be for any abiogenetically spontaneous existence of life could possibly exist.
+Relating to a condition of not being involved in or produced by living organisms: On TV, the biologists argued about how impractical it would be if any abiogenetically spontaneous existence of life could possibly exist.

 A reference to creatures not being derived from living organisms and so occurring independently of life or life processes, but perhaps preceding or leading to them: As late as the 17th century, people believed in the spontaneous or abiogenic generation of worms, fish, frogs, and even mice from dew, slime, and mud.